yellowway/esp32/docs/en/api-guides/blufi.rst

 | MSB - CheckSum  | 2              |
 +-----------------+----------------+

 If the **Frame Ctrl** bit is enabled, the **Total length** bit indicates the length of remaining part of the frame.
-It can tell the remote how much memory needs to be alloced.
+It can tell the remote how much memory needs to be allocated.

 The frame format with fragments（8 bit）：